kiranbele11/Generative-AI-with-Large-Language-Models/README.md

 ## Week 1: Generative AI Fundamentals
 -Model Pre-Training: Explored the value of continued pre-training vs. fine-tuning and discussed computational challenges during pre-training.

--LLM Lifecycle: Learned the steps in a typical LLM-based generative AI model lifecycle and the factors driving decisions at each step.
+- LLM Lifecycle: Learned the steps in a typical LLM-based generative AI model lifecycle and the factors driving decisions at each step.

--Scaling Laws: Defined scaling laws and their impact on training dataset size, compute budget, and inference requirements.
+- Scaling Laws: Defined scaling laws and their impact on training dataset size, compute budget, and inference requirements.

--Transformer Architecture: Understood the transformer architecture that powers LLMs and its role in generative AI.
+- Transformer Architecture: Understood the transformer architecture that powers LLMs and its role in generative AI.

 ## Week 2: Fine-Tuning and Evaluating LLMs
--Fine-Tuning Techniques: Learned how fine-tuning with instructions using prompt datasets improves task performance.
+- Fine-Tuning Techniques: Learned how fine-tuning with instructions using prompt datasets improves task performance.

--Parameter-Efficient Fine-Tuning (PEFT): Explored how PEFT reduces computational costs and overcomes catastrophic forgetting.
+- Parameter-Efficient Fine-Tuning (PEFT): Explored how PEFT reduces computational costs and overcomes catastrophic forgetting.

--Catastrophic Forgetting: Defined the concept and studied techniques to mitigate it during fine-tuning.
+- Catastrophic Forgetting: Defined the concept and studied techniques to mitigate it during fine-tuning.

 ## Week 3: Reinforcement Learning and LLM Applications
--Reinforcement Learning with Human Feedback (RLHF): Understood how RLHF uses human feedback to improve LLM performance and alignment.
+- Reinforcement Learning with Human Feedback (RLHF): Understood how RLHF uses human feedback to improve LLM performance and alignment.

--Chain-of-Thought Prompting: Explored how this technique enhances LLMs' reasoning and planning abilities.
+- Chain-of-Thought Prompting: Explored how this technique enhances LLMs' reasoning and planning abilities.

--Knowledge Cut-Offs: Discussed challenges with LLM knowledge cut-offs and solutions like information retrieval and augmentation.
+- Knowledge Cut-Offs: Discussed challenges with LLM knowledge cut-offs and solutions like information retrieval and augmentation.

 # Snapshots